WALKING TOURS

 Wilkins Shelter

-Walk the meandering paths of the resplendent Rhododendron Garden with Emily Aune, Hendricks Park head gardener.
-See unique trees and ornamental shrubs.
-Get tips on how to care for rhododendrons.
-Learn about park history and heritage.
+Emily Aune, Hendricks Park head gardener, will lead us, discussing the unique trees and ornamental shrubs we’ll see in the garden Emily will share tips on how to care for rhododendrons, and important aspects of park history and heritage.

 Sunday